-The geography department gives the opportunity for students to investigate issues affecting a diverse range of places and people, now and in the future, to appreciate the world and understand how physical and human landscapes are interdependent and interconnected.
-Students are encouraged to investigate the world through increasingly complex geographical enquiry and challenge bias when thinking critically about different viewpoints.
-The aim of geography at New Line Learning is to equip students with the skills, knowledge and understanding to be able to fully participate in a changing world.
+The geography department gives pupils the opportunity to investigate issues affecting a diverse range of places and people, now and in the future, to appreciate the world and understand how physical and human landscapes are interdependent and interconnected.
+Pupils are encouraged to investigate the world through increasingly complex geographical enquiry and challenge bias when thinking critically about different viewpoints.
+The aim of geography at New Line Learning is to equip pupils with the skills, knowledge and understanding to be able to fully participate in a changing world.

 The geography department consists of two experienced teachers: